robinostlund/docker-unifi-protect-timelapse/README.md

 name = Front
 ip = 192.168.0.101
 ```
-This file needs to be mounted to /app.conf in the docker container.
+This file needs to be mounted to /app.conf in the docker container, check Start chapter here below on how to do that.

 ### Environment variables
 * `CRON` crontab schedule `0 * * * *` to perform image capture every hour